dbongo/simple-node-login-app/README.md

 * ejs
 * connect-roles

 Bootstrap is used for the UI.
-The required js and css files are included in the site directory.
+The required js and css files are hosted on CDN.

 Of course, this application does nothing useful.
 It is intended to be an example to build upon to implement useful functionality.
 There are other node frameworks that give you similar things for less effort, but the aim of this development was to use recent standard node modules and keep things as simple as possible.